-General Electric Company warrants that it will repair or replace without charge, f.o.b. factory, including cost of parts and labor for replacement, any part of the ELEC-TRAK garden tractor, mower, snow thrower, and dozer blade attachments with which this warranty is furnished which proves to be defective in material or workmanship within 12 months in ordinary home use (3 months if in commercial or institutional use) following the date of sale to the original purchaser for use.
+General Electric Company warrants that it will repair or replace without charge, including cost of parts and labor for replacement, any part of the ELEC-TRAK garden tractor, mower, snow thrower, and dozer blade attachments with which this warranty is furnished which proves to be defective in material or workmanship within 12 months in ordinary home use (3 months if in commercial or institutional use) following the date of sale to the original purchaser for use.
 This warranty does not apply to the power pack, which is separately warranted and offers additional replacement coverage.
-These warranties do not apply to any repair or replacement made necessary by special user applications not recommended by General Electric or improper use or maintenance, or by abuse or accidental damage.
+These warranties do not apply to any repair or replacement made necessary by improper use or maintenance, or by abuse or accidental damage.

 The foregoing warranty states the entire obligation of General Electric Company with respect to said products and is in lieu of any and all other warranties, express or implied.
-NO WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE SHALL APPLY.
+NO WARRANTY OR MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE SHALL APPLY.
 IN NO EVENT WILL THE COMPANY BE LIABLE FOR INDIRECT OR CONSEQUENTIAL DAMAGES.